News

 The amount of collagen needed to boost collagen levels in the body is 10g.
 Most of the products in the market hardly meet this standard.
 Make sure you’re only buying hydrolysed marine collagen so it can be absorbed and assimilated into the body effectively.

 Lastly, check the brand to see if it’s trusted and verified by third parties.
-You want to buy a product that is free of toxins and that the ingredients listed are accurate.
+You want to buy a product that is free of toxins and has the ingredients listed accurately.

 Yes.
 You can safely take marine collagen every day for tangible outcomes.
 Always follow the directions and dosage information.
 If you are on medication, talk to your doctor before using marine collagen.
 Doctors usually recommend limiting protein intake for patients with kidney disease, so you might have to cut down on the number of grams of marine collagen for daily consumption.